United States women's national under-20 soccer team: 2013 and 2014

 Following the 2012 World Cup win, Michelle French took over the U-20 program.
 Defenders Cari Roccaro and Stephanie Amack returned from the 2012 World Cup winning side to lead the team along with Paris Saint-Germain target woman Lindsey Horan, the first American woman to skip college and turn professional, and Andi Sullivan, who was named co-captain despite being the youngest player on the squad during qualifiers.
-The US team again coasted through the CONCACAF qualifying tournament, winning all 5 matches without even conceding a single goal.
-However, the World Cup would offer much greater resistance as they started out in the Group of Death with international powerhouses Germany, Brazil, and China.
+The US team again coasted through the CONCACAF qualifying tournament, winning all five matches without conceding a goal.